Safeguarding for Nannies

 Yes, the course contains detailed modules on recognising signs of abuse and neglect and reporting concerns.
 It addresses the unique issues that arise from being a lone worker.

-Our Child Protection for Nannies course has separate modules on anti-radicalisation and the Prevent duty, as well as online safety, which fulfils the safeguarding outcomes as specified by Ofsted.
+Our Safeguarding for Nannies course has separate modules on anti-radicalisation and the Prevent duty, as well as online safety, which fulfils the safeguarding outcomes as specified by Ofsted.
 It is essentially three courses in one, saving you both time and money.

-The safeguarding levels no longer apply to childcarers, however this comprehensive course equates to the old Level 2 standards.
+The safeguarding levels no longer apply to child carers, however the content of this online Safeguarding for Nannies course equates to the old Level 2 standards.

 Why use our Learning Management System?